cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 $ install_wrapper.sh -v -i -e
 ```

 The above commands will install the `py4jps` package only.
-In order to include the [jpsBaseLib](https://github.com/cambridge-cares/TheWorldAvatar/tree/master/JPS_BASE_LIB) library, please see the next section.
+To include the [jpsBaseLib](https://github.com/cambridge-cares/TheWorldAvatar/tree/master/JPS_BASE_LIB) library, please see the next section.

 ## Installing additional java resources

 The `py4jps` project can be easily extended to provide wrapping for other `TheWorldAvatar` java projects.
-In order to do that, all resource files and their dependencies must be collated into a single directory, with the main jar file located at the directory root.
+To do that, all resource files and their dependencies must be collated into a single directory, with the main jar file located at the directory root.
 The `jpsBaseLib pom.xml` file shows an example of how to do it with maven.
 If you wish to do it for other `TheWorldAvatar` project, simply copy the `maven-jar-plugin` and `maven-dependency-plugin` plugins into the project pom file and add the `net.sf.py4j` dependency.
-These changes will collate all the project depndencies into the `target\lib` directory and include the required `py4j` package in your project.
-Once that is done and the project is successfully built, the `py4jps` resource manager command line utility, `jpsrm`, can be used to install and register the resource.
+These changes will collate all the project dependencies into the `target\lib` directory and include the required `py4j` package in your project.
+Once that is done and the project is successfully built, the `py4jps` resource manager command-line utility, `jpsrm`, can be used to install and register the resource.
 Here are the steps:

-1. Copy the project main jar file and the entire `lib` folder a temporary directory, e.g. `tmp_dir`.
+1. Copy the project main jar file and the entire `lib` folder a temporary directory, e.g., `tmp_dir`.
 2. Run the following command in the terminal (with `py4jps_venv` virtual environment activated):
 ```bash
 (py4jps_venv) $ jpsrm install <name> <from> --jar JARFILE